CMSgov/design-system/packages/docs/src/pages/guidelines/responsive.md

 weight: 10
 ---

-<p class="ds-text--lead">The design system's layout, utility, and typography classes are built with responsive web design in mind and is built to be <strong>mobile first</strong>.</p>
+The design system's layout, utility, and typography classes are built with responsive web design in mind and is built to be **mobile first**.

 ![Responsive demo]({{root}}/public/images/responsive-demo.gif)